wfunk-lumeris/Covid/README.md

 ### Model Details

-The model for this release was trained and tested on a collection of contemporary (1/1/2018 to present) data from different health systems scattered across the US.
-It is intended to work well on data available either in the EHR or from administrative claims data (although all performance characteristics reported here are based on EMR data).
+The model for this release was trained and tested on a collection of contemporary data from different health systems scattered across the US.
+It is intended to work well on data available either in the EHR or from administrative claims data (all performance characteristics reported here are based on EHR data).

-We trained models on both the likelihood of hospitalization and the likelihood of hospitalization due to COVID ([details of COVID data](https://github.com/Lumeris-Health/Covid/blob/master/covidCasesAlgorithm.pdf)).
+We trained models on both the likelihood of hospitalization and the likelihood of hospitalization due to COVID-19 ([details of COVID data](https://github.com/Lumeris-Health/Covid/blob/master/covidCasesAlgorithm.pdf)).

 Additional information about this model are available in our [public Github repository](https://github.com/Lumeris-Health/Covid).